magepow/magento-2-sitemap-exclusion/README.md

   * You are using a Linux or Mac OS machine.
 Windows is not currently supported.

-# Step 1 : Download Magento 2 Google Site Map Exclusion
+## 1 : Download Magento 2 Google Site Map Exclusion

  ## Install via composer (recommend)
 Run the following commands in Magento 2 root folder: